evenveh/sale-notificator/README.md

 4. Price.
 This column is used by the program to store and compare the last known price with the threshold.
 5. Threshold is the limit to which the price must drop to trigger a notification.

-  The program is designed to be ran periodically, e.g., via a cron job, to check for price updates and notify subscribers accordingly.

 In order for a page to be scraped, the program must know what css selector to use to find the price on the page.
 This is configured in a separate csv called page_configuration.csv, which would look something like this: